xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 whether this should trigger sub-attribute access (i.e. `doc.a.b`) or a access to an attribute with exactly the specified name (i.e. `doc["a.b"]`).

-ArangoDB 3.0 now handles attribute names containing the dot symbol properly, and sending a bind parameter `@name` = `a.b` will now always trigger an access to the attribute `doc["a.b"]`, not the sub-attribute `b` of `a` in `doc`.
+AvocadoDB 3.0 now handles attribute names containing the dot symbol properly, and sending a bind parameter `@name` = `a.b` will now always trigger an access to the attribute `doc["a.b"]`, not the sub-attribute `b` of `a` in `doc`.

-For users that used the "hack" of passing bind parameters containing dot symbol to access sub-attributes, ArangoDB 3.0 allows specifying the attribute name parts as an array of strings, e.g. `@name` = `[ "a", "b" ]`, which will be resolved to the sub-attribute access `doc.a.b` when the query is executed.
+For users that used the "hack" of passing bind parameters containing dot symbol to access sub-attributes, AvocadoDB 3.0 allows specifying the attribute name parts as an array of strings, e.g. `@name` = `[ "a", "b" ]`, which will be resolved to the sub-attribute access `doc.a.b` when the query is executed.